rocket-pool/RPIPs/tokenomics-explainers/003-rework-foundation.md

 There is only one source of revenue for the protocol, the fee charged to rETH holders.
 In the current system, this is 14%, paid to Node Operators (NOs), who are required to bring a bond of both ETH and RPL.
 The proposed rework changes things by creating 3 categories of rewards to distribute this revenue:
 - **NOs (ETH) - "Node Operator Commission Share"**.
 This is paid to all Node Operators in a similar manner as existing validators.
 One difference is that your eligibility to receive from this share _depends only on your ETH, not on your RPL_ (where previously the Node Operator commission required an initial minimum requirement of both ETH and RPL).
 This change allows ETH-Only NOs.
 - **NOs (RPL) - "Voter Share"**.
 This share is collected from all megapool validators and distributed to participants based on their proportional share of vote-eligible RPL.
 If you stake RPL as a Node Operator, your RPL is eligible for voting, so you would receive a proportional share from this pot of revenue.
 Importantly this revenue grows with rETH supply, where growth would allow the same supply of vote eligible RPL to earn more ETH.
-- **All RPL - "Surplus Share"**.
-This share is collected from all megapool validators and used to buy back RPL tokens and burn them.
-This revenue also grows with rETH supply, where growth results in more value being captured by the RPL token.

 Importantly, the same participant may be eligible to benefit from all 3 categories.
 As an example take the Node Operator in existing tokenomics, represented in Figure 1 on the left pie chart in blue.
 You can see how an equivalent participant shows up in blue in the new tokenomics on the right pie chart.
-Their ETH earns from the Node Operator Commission Share, which is initially 3.5% in the current proposal.
-Their staked RPL earns from the Voter Share and also benefits from the Surplus Share, initially set in the current proposal to 5% and 5.5% respectively.
-The Surplus Share includes gold dots to represent a new beneficiary of protocol revenue for some of this slice (unstaked RPL).
+Their ETH earns from the Node Operator Commission Share, which is initially 5% in the current proposal.
+Their staked RPL earns from the Voter Share, which is initially 9% in the current proposal.

+TODO -- update to 5% no_share and 9% voter_share
 <div>
     <img src="../assets/tokenomics-explainers/003-figure-1.png" alt="Figure 1" width="1000px"></br>
     <i>Figure 1 - Current and Proposed tokenomics pies</i>
 </div>
 <br/>

+# TODO everything below this
 One key difference is the removal of the minimum RPL stake requirement.
 Previously, this was the primary source of value capture for RPL, and RPL inflation rewards were used as an incentive for NOs to maintain at least the same level of RPL exposure that was initially required.
 With the proposed rework, RPL inflation to NOs is no longer required since NOs are free to choose any level of RPL exposure they are comfortable with, and RPL value capture instead comes directly from protocol revenue.
 By no longer rewarding NOs with RPL (which is currently generated via inflation), the rate of inflation of the RPL token is also reduced which further supports its long-term value.

 Previously, Rocket Pool targeted a very narrow window of participants to support the protocol by forcing multiple requirements of the same individual: